 Tips for Freeing Yourself From Blame

 Blame is often one of the most toxic and self-destructive thought patterns that can emerge.
 At Recovery Care Partners, we understand that addiction is just as much a mental hurdle as it is a physiological one.
 On the road to recovery, almost all former addicts struggle with blame and issues of identity.
-Blame is an important concept to understand—that is, understand why it is a fruitless endeavor to spend your time questioning if addiction is your fault or if it isn’t.
+Freeing yourself from blame is an important concept to understand—that is, understand why it is a fruitless endeavor to spend your time questioning if addiction is your fault or if it isn’t.

 The Psychology of Blame

 What is blame, exactly?
 What function does it serve?
 In the simplest terms, blame is both an emotion that facilitates guilt and is also a concept that offers utility.
-Whether you are blaming yourself (often unduly) or blaming someone else (often unfairly), in both situations it is a way to reframe a situation to reflect positively or negatively upon you.
+Whether you are blaming yourself (often unduly) or freeing yourself from blame by blaming someone else (often unfairly), in both situations it is a way to reframe a situation to reflect positively or negatively upon you.
 Something is either your fault (negative) or not your fault (positive).

-On the contrary, an addict may also seek to blame others for their addictions.
+On the contrary, an addict may also think freeing yourself from blame is blaming others for their addictions.
 Some perceived wrong is done to them in the past or a traumatic experience—often in childhood, which has created a complex that fuels a type of existential stress that is everpresent.
 At the root of addictive behavior, there is an action that is pleasurable in the short term to do but is devastating in the long term.
 The addict can not stop themselves from indulging in this behavior at the expense of the rest of their life and thus, they are on a self-destructive path.
-This existential stress is the trigger which creates the itch to use, and abuse is the temporary relief.
+This existential stress is the trigger that creates the itch to use, and abuse is the temporary relief.

 Blaming others is the flipside of blaming yourself, but the result is the same.
 There is some emotional wound or trauma that becomes a tragic pain point that enables the person to fall deep into a victim mentality.